 bowl to bracket bingo

-This year’s Bingo Challenge for Official Chapters is Officially Closed.
+This year’s Bingo Challenge for Official Chapters is now closed!

-Kicking off SUPER Bowl Season and ending during March MADness, FRN is hosting our second Bowl to Bracket Bingo Challenge to promote food recovery and help fund our student-led chapters.
-Complete challenges from the Bowl to Bracket bingo card and earn prize money allocated to each activity for your chapter.
+Kicking off after the Super Bowl and ending during March Madness, FRN is hosting our third Bowl to Bracket Bingo Challenge to promote food recovery and help fund our student-led chapters.
+Complete challenges from the Bowl to Bracket bingo card below and earn prize money allocated to each activity for your chapter.
 Get bingo and win an additional $5.

 Any questions?
 Email our team at programs@foodrecoverynetwork.org to learn more!